yehia67/documentation/iot/0.1/esp32/iota-projects/create-a-wallet.md

 Take a look at the [GitHub repository](https://github.com/oopsmonk/iota_esp32_wallet/blob/master/main/wallet_system.c) for a list of commands that the wallet application supports.

-Continue learning about IOTA with our [C workshop](../how-to-guides/c/get-started.md), then build your own application on the ESP32.
+Try running an [address monitor](../iota-projects/generate-address.md) on the ESP32.